The Stunning: 1987–1994

 Tours in the UK and the US followed.
-They opened for Bob Dylan over five nights in the Hammersmith Apollo in London and two weeks later played support to the B52’s on a UK tour.
-Regular shows in the Mean Fiddler (Harlesden), the Powerhouse (Islington) and the Grande (Clapham) had hoped to get the band noticed by UK record labels but a deal never materialised.
-They made several trips to the US playing in Boston, New York City, Northampton, San Francisco, Philadelphia and Portland, Maine but these self-financed tours became impossible for the band to fund.
+They opened for Bob Dylan over five nights in the Hammersmith Apollo in London and two weeks later played support to The B-52s on a UK tour.
+Regular shows in the Mean Fiddler (Harlesden), the Powerhouse (Islington) and the Grande (Clapham) had hoped to get the band noticed by UK record labels, but a deal never materialised.
+They made several trips to the US, playing in Boston, New York City, Northampton, San Francisco, Philadelphia and Portland, Maine, but these self-financed tours became impossible for the band to fund.

-In 1993 they released an EP of cover versions Deja Voodoo which reached number six in the charts.
-That summer they played two consecutive nights in the Galway Arts Festival which were recorded and featured on the live album Tightrope which was also released that year.
+In 1993 they released an EP of cover versions Deja Voodoo, which reached number six in the charts.
+That summer they played two consecutive nights in the Galway Arts Festival, which were recorded and featured on the live album Tightrope, also released that year.

 1994 - The break-up

 Due to various business disappointments and the lack of progress internationally, the band decided to split up.
 They performed a sell-out Irish tour in 1994, which included their fifth appearance at Féile, and concluded with two nights in the Warwick Hotel, Galway where the band were based.
 The Stunning have sold well over 100,000 albums in Ireland alone.